-In making our recommendation that the Company's financial statements be included in its Annual Report on Form 10-K for the year ended February 29, 2020, we have taken the following steps:
+In making our recommendation that the Company's financial statements be included in its Annual Report on Form 10-K for the year ended February 28, 2022, we have taken the following steps:

-- We discussed management's assessment of the effectiveness of the Company's internal control over financial reporting and the independent registered public accounting firm's evaluation of the Company's internal control over financial reporting, with management and with Ernst & Young LLP, the Company's independent registered public accounting firm for the year ended February 29, 2020. - We discussed with Ernst & Young LLP those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC, including information regarding the scope and results of the audit.
+- We discussed management's assessment of the effectiveness of the Company's internal control over financial reporting for the year ended February 28, 2022. - We discussed with Ernst & Young LLP those matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board and the SEC, including information regarding the scope and results of the audit.
 These communications and discussions are intended to assist us in overseeing the financial reporting and disclosure process. - We conducted periodic executive sessions with Ernst & Young LLP, with no members of the Company's management present during those discussions.
 Ernst & Young LLP did not identify any material audit issues, questions or discrepancies, other than those previously discussed with management, which were resolved to the satisfaction of all parties. - We received and reviewed the written disclosures and the letter from Ernst & Young LLP required by the applicable requirements of the Public Company Accounting Oversight Board regarding Ernst & Young LLP 's communications with us concerning independence, and we discussed with Ernst & Young LLP its independence from the Company.
-We also considered whether the provision of non- audit services to the Company is compatible with Ernst & Young LLP's independence. - We determined that there were no former Ernst & Young LLP employees, who previously participated in the Company's audit, engaged in a financial reporting oversight role at the Company. - We reviewed, and discussed with the Company's management and Ernst & Young LLP, the Company's audited consolidated statement of assets and liabilities at February 29, 2020, and consolidated statements of operations, consolidated statements of changes in net assets and consolidated statements of cash flows for the year ended February 29, 2020.
+We also considered whether the provision of non- audit services to the Company is compatible with Ernst & Young LLP's independence. - We determined that there were no former Ernst & Young LLP employees, who previously participated in the Company's audit, engaged in a financial reporting oversight role at the Company.